Natural Movement by Dee Barsy, screen printed by MSS technician Ali James.

-Natural Movement will be on view at Parlour Coffee, 468 Main St., throughout November 2020.
+Natural Movement will be on view at Parlour Coffee, 468 Main St., throughout November and December 2020.

 Dee Barsy is a painter based in Winnipeg, MB.
 In 2013, she graduated with a B.F.A. from the University of Manitoba.
 In 2017, Dee created a commissioned painting for the INSURGENCE/RESURGENCE exhibition at the Winnipeg Art Gallery.
 The exhibition featured the work of 29 emerging to established contemporary Indigenous artists from across Canada.
 In her painting, Dee reflected on her experience as a First Nations person adopted into an interracial family.
 In doing so, she acknowledged the diverse familial relationships in her life.

 In her recent art practice, Dee reflects on the various physical movements she performs during physical activity.
 She is interested in the kinaesthetic, auditory, and visual experience of physical movement with a focus on body awareness in various environments.
 In her paintings, Dee represents these ideas by creating complex relationships between colour and shape.
 Her paintings are inclusive and open-ended with many visual entry points.
 As a broad theme, Dee is interested in the relationship between mental health and physical exercise.